 Visit Citadel Park

-The Citadel park is the perfect place to chill out with friends and relax on a warm summers day.
-Belgium has a lot of nice parks and gardens in its cities.
-Just remember to take everything home that you bring with you, as Belgium has a strict anti-littering and recycling policy.
+The Citadel Park is the perfect place to chill out with friends and relax on a warm summer day.
+Belgium has many nice parks and gardens in its cities.
+Remember to take everything you bring home with you, as Belgium has a strict anti-littering and recycling policy.

 Tour the Botanical Gardens